The renowned traits that make the German Shepherd a great dog are what draw people to the breed.

 Regardless of your plans or personal goals for your new family member, you want to make sure your German Shepherd acts and looks like a German Shepherd and has the best odds to live a long and healthy life.

 All German Shepherds have the potential to be great dogs.
 Well-breed German Shepherds have the potential to be even more significant than others.
-Finding a good breeder can be a challenge, and if you are new to the German Shepherd breed, it may be hard to distinguish the good breeders from the bad.
+Finding a good breeder can be a challenge, and if you are new to the German Shepherd breed, it may be hard to distinguish good dog breeders from the bad.

 BE Prepared With this List